TESTIMONY OF SAM D. HAMILTON

 Apart from hydrology changes associated with increased warming, we are also noting changes in abundance and distribution of species.
-These changes in species’ geographic ranges have also included the expansion of pests and invasive species.
+These changes in species’ geographic ranges have also included the expansion of pests and.
 For example, we are seeing the expansion of the pine bark beetle into higher latitudes, areas that were once too cold to support it.
 These expansions are increasingly impacting our forest habitats, not just killing trees, but making these landscapes more susceptible to catastrophic wildfires.
 In turn, those wildfires could then drive fundamental shifts in ecosystem function.

 Even if some species adapt or succeed in a world that is slowly warming, the fact remains that many will not.
 Species most at risk are those that are unable to generalize or adapt.
 Long-distance migrants and birds with limited geographical ranges, for instance, may not be able to adjust to the changes caused by rising temperatures.
 Increased competition for habitat and the lack of suitable or available food in new locations also means that the shift northward will not be a permanent solution for bird populations adapting to climate change.